eugeniop/itinerariumlatinum/public/posts/introdvctio.md

 | Ablative         | *librō*   | **con el libro**   | Means → “With the book”                 |
 | Vocative         | *liber*   | **¡Oh libro!**     | Direct address → “O book!”              |

-English kept a bit of the genitive: *the book’s title*.
+English kept a bit of the genitive: *the book’s title*. the **'s** indicating possesssion.

-Latin nouns fall into families called *declensions* — patterns of endings. (a wword that comes from the verb _declinare_ which means _to change direction or form_). *Liber* belongs to the *2nd declension*.
-Most courses start with the 1st.
+Latin nouns fall into families called *declensions* — patterns of endings. (a word that comes from the verb _declinare_ which means _to change direction or form_). *Liber* belongs to the *2nd declension* which groups primarily masculine and neuter nouns.

 ## Latin Declensions